 These days, a lot of senior women aren’t ready to go quietly into that orange polyester pantsuit.
 And they’re not choosing granny dresses, either.
-A lot of today’s female seniors are opting for clothes more commonly associated with women half, one-third, or even one-quarter their age.
+Many of today’s female seniors are opting for clothes more commonly associated with women half, one-third, or even one-quarter of their age.

 You might see them in faded or torn jeans and trendy thick-soled sneakers.
 Some will be wearing edgy t-shirts and even dying their hair blue.
 Is this OK, or does someone need to pull them aside and say something?